Ashitosh-Dhapate/Ashitosh-Dhapate/README.md

 ### Some less shared personal facts about me
 - I found happiness in instructing others on cutting edge technologies
+- Teaching is my passion
 - I like woundering around and meet to new people, know their diversity and learn from that
 - I love to travel
+- I love to do social work